Inspiration For You

 Summer is a brief period each year, go out and capture its magical essence.

-To see more of Randy Mitchell's writing, visit his website @ www.theinspirationalwriter.com
+To read more of Randy Mitchell's writing, visit his website @ www.theinspirationalwriter.com

-Read his inspirational novel, SONS IN THE CLOUDS on Amazon
+Pre-order his inspirational romance novel, SONS IN THE CLOUDS @ www.tjtdesigns.com

 Inspirational Writer and Author of